we are arts integration menomonie

 A.I.M, a grant program led by principal investigator, Dr. Tami Rae Weiss, is based in the Art Education program at University of Wisconsin-Stout.
 Partnering with the School District of the Menomonie Area,

 UW-Stout strives to make an impact on teacher retention through arts integration.
-(Video to left)
+See video (left).

-Arts Integration Menomonie (A.I.M.) is an organization that encompasses collaborative partnerships among the University of Wisconsin-Stout (Art Education, Early Childhood Education, and Special Education programs), the School District of the Menomonie Area, and the Menomonie arts community.
+Arts Integration Menomonie (A.I.M.) is an organization that encompasses collaborative partnerships among the University of Wisconsin-Stout, the School District of the Menomonie Area, and the local community, working together to retain teachers through arts integration.

 Arts-integrated teaching practices